Simple Lemon Dessert Sauce

 Serving Suggestions

-- Drizzle over pound cake, angel food cake, or lemon loaf.
+- Drizzle over slices of pound cake, angel food cake, or simple butter cake for an easy plated dessert.

 How to Store